kyleroderick/TIRP/TIRP Drinking Game.md

 - "The Google juice."
 - "It's your show."
 - TextExpander snippet sound
+- Adam interrupts an ad-read
+- "Don't send me to the basement"

 ## Two Drinks
 - "When are we having your wife on?"